 The Accountable Body is also responsible for escalating concerns around non-delivery and/or mis-management.
 If this can’t be resolved at the local level the Accountable Body will report any concerns to the Cities and Local Growth Unit.
 More detail on the Accountable Body can be found at L below.

 SELEP is the largest LEP in the country and whilst that size brings scale and opportunities, it is recognised that this means there are many more stakeholders who need a voice if we are to properly understand our economies in the geography.
 In order to do that the partnership has adopted a federated model, and there are four Federated Boards.
-More detail on the Federated Boards can be found at I.4 below I.4 below.
+More detail on the Federated Boards can be found at I.4 below

-To ensure that all the organisations that have a direct role in working with SELEP Ltd on joint objectives understand their responsibilities a Framework Agreement will be in place before the 20/21 financial year signed by all parties.
-This will be found here.
-All the parties of the Framework Agreement will have agreed that they will abide by this Local Assurance Framework.
+To ensure that all the organisations that have a direct role in working with SELEP Ltd on joint objectives understand their responsibilities a Framework Agreement is in place and signed by all parties.
+This can be found here.
+All the parties of the Framework Agreement have agreed that they will abide by this Local Assurance Framework.

 The table below sets out the high-level responsibilities for the different parts of the wider partnership.